Freedom of religion in Albania: Societal abuses and discrimination

 The General Secretary of the Islamic Community of Albania, Sali Tivari, was shot and killed at the Community's headquarters in January 2003.
 The General Prosecutor's Office returned the case to the authorities for further investigation and it has remained unsolved by the end of the period covered by this report.

 In October 2003, police arrested Kastriot Myftari, author of the book "Albanian National Islamism" on charges of inciting religious hatred against Islam.
 The book contained the author's opinions on Islam and how the religion has impacted upon Albanian life.
 According to the prosecutor's office, several statements in the book demeaned Islam.
 The prosecutor had asked the court for 6 months imprisonment for the author.
 In June, the court acquitted Myftari of all charges.

 During year 2004, representatives of the Eastern Orthodox Church expressed concerns that churches, crosses, and other buildings were targets of vandalism.

 In November 2005 a speech from Albania's president in London, aroused public protests from The Muslim Forum of Albania that accused the president of insulting Islam.

 In April 2008, a novel from the Socialist MP, Ben Blushi was condemned by a number of Muslim NGO's as racist and Islamophobic.
 According to the NGO's the author shows signs of racism against the Turks, Romani people and Albanian Muslims in the novel, and portrays Muhammed in a very disrespectful way.

-There were no reports of religious prisoners or detainees in the country.
-There were no reports of forced religious conversion.